 In Star Trek IV: The Voyage Home Spock makes it clear that something happened to him after he died, but it was something that only those with a "common frame of reference" could possibly discuss with each other.
 Both the wording and the implications make it unmistakable that they're not talking about Cessation of Existence.
 Then again, a fairly plausible case could be made that the "Spock" talking here was simply a part of him that, by virtue of already co-occupying McCoy's headspace at the time, never died in the first place.

 Robert Cormier's In The Middle of the Night, where the villain went Ax-Crazy after discovering this.

-H.P.
-Lovecraft's Ex Oblivione, where the protagonist discovered that oblivion was the natural state of things, and that 'existence', as we know it, is merely a brief nightmare...
+Ex Oblivione, where the protagonist discovered that oblivion was the natural state of things, and that 'existence', as it is known, is merely a brief nightmare...